AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

 * **Description**
 * **Preview URL pattern**

-  The Content Fragment editor allows authors to **Preview** their content in an external frontend application.
+  Content Fragment Models allow authors to **Preview** their content in an external frontend application.
 Once the **Preview Service** is configured, add the URL for the frontend application.

   The preview URL should follow this pattern:
   &nbsp;&nbsp;&nbsp;&nbsp;`https://<preview_url>?param=${expression}`